Open Versus Arthroscopic Stabilization of Shoulder Instability With Subcritical Bone Loss: The OASIS Trial

 • - Chronic, non-traumatic multi-directional instability based on clinical exam.

-• - Humeral sided bone lesion (Hill-Sachs lesion) that is sufficiently large enough to render the lesion "off-track" even after a bony augmentation procedure would be performed.
+• - Humeral sided bone lesions (Hill-Sachs lesion) that is sufficiently large enough to render the lesion "off-track" even after a bony augmentation procedure would be performed.

-• - Neuromuscular and other movement control pathologies including seizures.
+• - Neuromuscular, neurological and other movement control pathologies including seizures.

-• - Vascular injury associated with the shoulder trauma.
+• - Vascular injury associated with the shoulder trauma that compromise adequate/normal healing or interferes with usual course of care.

 • - Traumatic brain injury or any condition that would preclude the ability to comply with post-operative guidelines.